danrobdean/online-services/docs/analytics-pipeline/3-bigquery-cloud-function.md

   --event-time=8-16 # Optional, if omitted will pick up all times: {0-8, 8-16, 16-24}
 ```

-Note that we are simply following the GCS file tree with our inputs:
+Note that we are following the GCS file tree with many of our inputs:

 > gs://{gcs-bucket}/data_type=json/analytics_environment={testing|development|staging|production|live}/event_category={!function}/event_ds={yyyy-mm-dd}/event_time={0-8|8-16|16-24}/*